 The eigenvalues of the resulting TETB model are shown in Fig. \ref{fig:panel224}b.
-The longitudinal bands are marked between the green lines.
-They show negative eigenvalues and are detached from the physical, transversal ones.
-Finally, taking the square root of the eigenvalues, as $\Omega=\omega^2$, we discard the longitudinal modes in the real TETB band-structure and achieve the physical band structure shown in Fig. \ref{fig:panel224}c which is composed by exclusively transverse modes.
-As it can be seen, the TETB band-structure reproduces the MPB band structure of the crystal faithfully for the six lowest energy bands, both in their dispersion and symmetry content.

-Another, more detailed example concerning SG $Pm\Bar{3}m$ (No. 221) will be developed in the SM \cite{SuppMat} (see also Refs. \cite{cano2021band,hwang2019fragile,van2018higher,perez2015symmetry,watanabe2018space} therein), which includes a detailed step-by-step derivation of the procedure.
+The longitudinal bands are in the green-shaded region and represent the negative eigenvalues, detached from the physical, transverse ones.
+Finally, we take the square root of the eigenvalues ($\mathcal{E}=\omega^2$) and discard the longitudinal bands, obtaining the physical band-structure shown in Fig. \ref{fig:panel224}c.
+One can see that the TETB model reproduces the MPB band structure of the crystal accurately for the six lowest energy bands, both in their dispersion and symmetry content.
+Another example, based on SG $Pm\Bar{3}m$ (No. 221), is presented in the SM \cite{SuppMat} (see also Refs. \cite{cano2021band,hwang2019fragile,van2018higher,perez2015symmetry,watanabe2018space} therein), which includes a detailed step-by-step derivation of the procedure.

-\subsection{Introducing a magnetic field into the model}
+\subsection{Introducing a Magnetic Field into the Model}

-Some of the most important applications of topological photonics rely on Time Reversal Symmetry (TRS) breaking, since it stabilizes strong topology in Cartan–Altland–Zirnbauer (CAZ) ten-fold classification of topological materials \cite{altland1997nonstandard,schnyder2008classification} Usually, TRS breaking in photonic crystals is achieved by the use of gyroelectric or gyromagnetic materials, either in the presence of an external static magnetic field or equivalently through intrinsic remnant magnetization.
-To mimic such effects, here, we develop a general method to simulate in our TETB models the interaction of an external and static magnetic field with a PhC.
+Some of the essential applications of topological photonics rely on Time Reversal Symmetry (TRS) breaking since it stabilizes strong topology in the Cartan–Altland–Zirnbauer (CAZ) ten-fold classification of topological materials \cite{altland1997nonstandard,schnyder2008classification}.
+Usually, TRS breaking in PhCs is achieved using gyroelectric or gyromagnetic materials and applying an external static magnetic field or equivalently through intrinsic remnant magnetization.
+To mimic such effects, we develop a general method to simulate the interaction of an external and static magnetic field with a PhC in our TETB models.

 One possible approach is to extend the symmetry analysis previously conducted without a magnetic field by incorporating magnetic SGs.
 However, this method is inherently dependent on the direction of the magnetic field and must be repeated each time the field's orientation changes.
 To overcome this limitation, we sought to develop a more versatile approach—one that eliminates the need to construct a new TB model for each case, allowing us to reuse the previously established model while accommodating an arbitrarily oriented magnetic field.

 In conventional TB models for electronic band structures, the influence of a static magnetic field is typically introduced via the minimal coupling of electrons to the vector potential $\mathbf{A}$, often implemented through the Peierls substitution \cite{peierls1933theorie, luttinger1951effect}.
 However, this mechanism is inapplicable to photonic systems due to the charge neutrality of photons.